matrix-org/matrix-spec-proposals/proposals/3892-custom-emotes-with-encryption.md

 Compatibility with other MSCs: Although certain aspects of other MSCs cannot be kept the same, many general ideas from those could be carried over.
 ### Disadvantages
 #### Lack of user-specific emotes.
 It might be possible to implement this in public rooms if the client pulls every user’s public emote data to load.
-Generally user specific emotes goes against the idea of emotes being a shared set of images.
+Generally, however, user specific emotes goes against the idea of emotes being a shared set of images.
 #### Might be more difficult for clients to implement
 Requires existing clients to change their implementations.
 ## Additional Points